arthurgassner/swissenergy-frontend/docs/deployment.md

     That access can be read-only, or read-and-write.

+!!! note "Generating a dedicating public/private SSH key pair"
+    As not to use the same SSH key pair for everything, we generate a public/private SSH key pair dedicated to authentifying us to GitHub.

+    The steps are outlined in the [`ssh-keygen` procedure](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).

 <figure markdown="span">
   ![Image title](assets/deployment/vps_github.png){ width="100%" }
   <figcaption>Our VPS, now able to pull from our repo.</figcaption>